Skip to main content

 terragrunt state rm 'aws_iam_openid_connect_provider.github[0]'

-# You can now run an apply to ensure that your `root-pipelines-plan` and `root-pipelines-apply` roles are present in the account
+# Apply the changes to ensure that the `root-pipelines-plan` and `root-pipelines-apply` roles are present in the account

 cd ../root-pipelines-plan